Greece: Athens, Delphi & Meteora

 5 miles, moderate, 1,610-ft. elevation loss

-Rise to the sound of birdsong, stunning views over the valley, and a “sea of olive trees” stretching toward the Gulf of Corinth.
-Indulge in a copious buffet of local specialties to fuel up for your morning walk: cured meats, local cheese, yogurt, piping hot coffee, fresh fruit, eggs, and bread, along with sweet cakes and pastries.
-Towering over Arachova is the imposing Mount Parnassus, home to the oldest continuously used footpath in the world—the Archaio Monopati—which was constructed in antiquity to link the legendary sanctuary at Delphi with the Corycian Cave, sacred to nymphs and the Muses and the winter dwelling place of the god Pan.
+Rise to the sound of birdsong, stunning views of the sea, and a “sea of olive trees” stretching upward from the Gulf of Corinth.
+Enjoy a generous buffet of local specialties to fuel up for your morning walk: cured meats, local cheeses, yogurt, piping hot coffee, fresh fruit, eggs, breads, and sweet cakes and pastries.
+Towering above your boutique hotel is the imposing Mount Parnassus, home to the oldest continuously used footpath in the world—the Archaio Monopati.
+This ancient trail once connected the legendary sanctuary at Delphi with the Corycian Cave, sacred to the nymphs and the Muses, and considered the winter dwelling place of the god Pan.

-A 15-minute drive brings you to the trailhead where your route begins on the lower slopes of the mighty mountain.
-You follow the E4 path—the cross-continent way you were on two days ago—through one of Greece’s most extensive olive groves towards the ancient port of Kirra, dating to at least 3000 BCE.
-Spectacular views of the valley and the Gulf of Corinth reward your effort.
+Depart on foot from your hotel to the nearby trailhead, where your route begins on the lower slopes of this mighty mountain.
+You’ll follow the E4 path—the same cross-continental trail you explored two days ago—through one of Greece’s most extensive olive groves toward the ancient port of Kirra, dating back at least to 3000 BCE.
+Along the way, you’ll be rewarded with spectacular views of the valley and the Gulf of Corinth.

 Included Meals: Breakfast